zarahaleem/Apple-iBook-/README.md

 # *iBook G4*

-From 1999, Computer designed, manufactured and sold a line of laptop computers called iBook.
+From 1999, Apple designed, manufactured and sold a line of laptop computers called iBook.
 With less expensive costs and lower specs than Apple's higher-end PowerBook laptop brand, the line catered to the entry-level, consumer, and educational markets.

 ---